jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 - - -

 ## 3️⃣ Forensic Imaging
-To begin, I **software blocked** the suspect USB using the company-approved **USB Write Blocker ALL Windows v1.3** and then verified the hash of the original suspect USB with OSForensics.
+1. To begin, I software blocked the suspect USB using the company-approved **USB Write Blocker ALL Windows v1.3** and then **verified the hash of the original suspect USB with OSForensics**.

 <img width="530" height="648" alt="Screenshot 2025-10-02 124203" src="https://github.com/user-attachments/assets/e66990f9-ea1b-4c12-8cc6-6eef022931f9" />

-I then created **two identical forensic images** in FTK Imager, one as a **forensic copy** *(Suspect USB FURRY IMAGE drive.001)* and then a **forensic working copy** *(Suspect FURRY IMAGE Forensic Working copy.001)*.
+2. I then created **two identical forensic images** in FTK Imager, one as a **forensic copy** *(Suspect USB FURRY IMAGE drive.001)* and then a **forensic working copy** *(Suspect FURRY IMAGE Forensic Working copy.001)*.

-- The forensic copy was used to conduct the research, discover evidence, and analyze data.
+*The forensic copy was used to conduct the research, discover evidence, and analyze data.*

-FTK imager provided the MD5 and SHA-1 hash values for each copy.
+3. FTK imager provided the MD5 and SHA-1 hash values for each copy.
+I compared them to the original drive.
 The hash values matched the original drive and one another, verifying that the data was not damaged, overwritten, or altered in any way during the image process.

 <img width="568" height="455" alt="Screenshot 2025-10-02 120920" src="https://github.com/user-attachments/assets/c69d4bf9-6dca-4078-838c-3305276a275c" />